 If you’re concerned about your cooler staying put wherever you put it, whether its on a log in the woods or a boat on the lake, then we recommend getting Coleman’s tie-down kit.
 This $14.30 option comes with four corner brackets and two tie downs that include stainless steel hooks and 12 screws to make sure that your cooler isn’t going anywhere.

 Not every ice chest brand provides a cushion for you to sit on the cooler in case you just finished a long hike in the woods or all of the chairs at the party are taken, but luckily, Coleman is one of those that do.
-This Coleman Cooler Cushion, priced at $107.79, is definitely not the cheapest of these accessories, but it is designed for a comfortable sit.
+This Coleman Cooler Cushion, is definitely not the cheapest of these accessories, but it is designed for a comfortable sit.
 Designed for the 150 and 200 QT options, the cushion uses buckles and fastening tape to stay on the cooler, ensuring that you won’t be shifting around while sitting down.

 Coleman Xtreme Coolers for Sale – Where to Buy?